halsabbah10/esg-checklist-ai/README.md

 ## 📄 **License**

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is proprietary and confidential.
+All rights reserved.
+No part of this project may be copied, modified, distributed, or used in any form without explicit, written permission from the copyright holder.

 ## 🙏 **Acknowledgments**